IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 # Background

+## The Conspiracy

+Sahuaguin zombie attacks
+- Magical creatures can become undead with some regularity around the Fray - arcane gradient differential causes higher magic concentration just outside the Fray, undead can rise
+	- travel quest - show a monster they kill becoming undead
+- Owl arranging attacks to distract from reservoir forays, sow conflict
+- Plant something that's attracting wild undead - incl fray wraiths?
+- albatross totems - owl is tampering?
+- the protectors are undead - owl has cooped them so they don't defend against the fray tide, go attack the reservoirs
+	- have to show them doing their job, first
+	- evidence for gyrfalcon to find? numbers have decreased. response time slowed.
+	- and then one day they just don't show up
+- attributes of a corrupted protector

 ## The Murder
 - Owl killed Gyrfalcon bc they got too close to finding out she's a false priest, and finding out abt her search for Nexida
 	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
 	- ==Gyrfalcon became suspicious bc:
 		- reduced guards in the reservoirs
 		- found mentions of the Queen of Thieves?
+		- was investigating scattered monster/fray wraith/pirates/terrorist attacks on avizallo?  or things being stolen??
+			- food shipments arriving spoiled - city is undergoing rationing
 		- rocs for defense, trained using saltwood sap? owl leaking the secrets on how to overcome rocs to kevaran navy?
 			- let them shoot feathers/radiant damage
 			- rocs usually defend against wandering sea serpents and fray wraiths. notable exception was bluemoon's dad's death - this was also caused by owl. gyrfalcon investigated